List of small modular reactor designs: Super Safe, Small & Simple (4S): Japan

 Designed by the Central Research Institute of Electric Power Industry (CRIEPI), the 4S is an extremely modular design, fabricated in a factory and requiring very little construction on-site.
 It is a sodium (Na) cooled reactor, using a U–Zr or U–Pu–Zr fuel.
 The design relies on a moveable neutron reflector to maintain a steady state power level for anywhere from 10 to 30 years.
 The liquid metal coolant allows the use of electro-magnetic (EM) pumps, with natural circulation used in emergencies.

 Stable Salt Reactor (SSR): Canada/United Kingdom

 The stable salt reactor (SSR) is a nuclear reactor design proposed by Moltex Energy.
 It represents a breakthrough in molten salt reactor technology, with the potential to make nuclear power safer, cheaper and cleaner.
 The modular nature of the design, including reactor core and non-nuclear buildings, allows rapid deployment on a large scale.
 The design uses static fuel salt in conventional fuel assemblies thus avoiding many of the challenges associated with pumping a highly radioactive fluid and simultaneously complies with many pre-existing international standards.
 Materials challenges are also greatly reduced through the use of standard nuclear certified steel, with minimal risk of corrosion.

 The SSR wasteburning variant SSR-W, rated at 300 MWe, is currently progressing through the Vendor Design Review (VDR) with the Canadian Nuclear Safety Commission (CNSC).

-Traveling Wave Reactor (TWR): United States

-The TWR from Intellectual Ventures' TerraPower team is another innovative reactor design.
-It is based on the idea of a fission chain reaction moving through a core in a "wave".
-The idea is that the slow breeding and burning of fuel would move through the core for 50 to 100 years without needing to be stopped, so long as plenty of fertile ^{238}U is supplied.
-The only enriched ^{235}U required would be a thin layer to start the chain reaction.
-So far, the reactor only exists in theory, the only testing done with computer simulations.
-A large reactor concept has been designed, but the small modular design is still being conceptualized.

-VOYGR: United States

-NuScale Power is the only SMR manufacturer currently licensed by the NRC.
-The license cover the reactor rated at 50MW.
-NuScale has since developed an updated design with a power rating of 77MW.

-NuScale's VOYGR SMR plant is a "modular" system designed to easily scale from small to medium commercial applications.
-The VOYGR relies on light water and works individually or in concert as teams of up to 12 modules.
-In its latest iteration, the maximum output for one module is 77 MWe.
-As a 12-module system, the VOYGR delivers up to 924 MWe.
-Plant refueling is required once every 12 years.
-NuScale is credited with the invention of the SMR, along with researchers at Oregon State University.